mattdistefano/scss-training/readme.md

 #### A word of caution

-Use selector nesting responsibly!
+Use nesting responsibly!
 Think carefully about the boundaries of your components, naming conventions, and specificity.
 Avoid monstrously-deep nesting, or creating new levels just to mimic the structure of HTML.

 ### Arithmetic operators